Safety Operations Dashboard¶

 {"prompt":"What is the refund window?","response":"Refunds are available for 30 days.","guardrail_approved":true,"human_approved":true,"domain":"support"}

 The UI requires at least four labelled rows before it emits an overlay.
-Mixed approved and rejected examples produce stronger threshold guidance; single-class feedback is allowed but marked provisional.
+Mixed approved and rejected examples produce more reliable threshold guidance; single-class feedback is allowed but marked provisional.